donald-laird/SingMP-Gen/README-EN.md

 ## 🚀 How to Use

 Due to browser security policies, this project cannot be run by directly opening the `index.html` file via the `file://` protocol.
-You need to access it through a local web server.
+You need to access it through a web server.
+You can directly fork the project and then deploy it to your own Cloudflare Pages or Github Pages.

 **Recommended Method: Using Python**